 Why Knee Protection Matters for Figure Skaters

 Figure skating is evolving, and so is the need to protect your knees.
-Gone are the days when a knee slide was a rare trick.
-Now it is normal in skating programs or trainings.
-That means your knees are taking on more friction and more impact than ever before.
+Gone are the days when a knee slide was a rare move.
+Now it is a normal part of both training and performance.
+That means your knees are facing more friction and impact than ever before.

 The Impact of Repeated Bruising on Skaters’ Knees